MANISH007700/Python-Projects/README.md

 # Python-Projects
-These are the Projects which i made druing my journey to become a ML engineer and DataScientist
+These are the Projects which I made druing my journey to become a ML engineer and DataScientist